utsa-lib-cedish/mapbox-layers/README.md

 ![create the Map component](markdown-images/map-component-1.png "An empty Map component")

-Now we will start editing the Map component.
-First, we will have it return a div with the id "map-container":
+We'll have the Map function return a div with the id "map-container":

 `Map.jsx`:
 ```jsx